Katherine-Holland/katherine-holland/README.md

 I’m currently working on:
   1) An Ai Assurance website.
   2) A Cryptocurrency exchange... for fun.
-  3) Study coding with Coursera.
-  4) In my spare time I like to create digital art.
+  3) In my spare time I like to create digital art.
 I also like prompting in LumaLabs.ai.
 Here's one of my favourite videos that I created:

 - ![Prompting](https://github.com/Katherine-Holland/homepage/blob/main/assets/images/Luma.gif)